playcanvas/editor-mcp-server/README.md

 1. Visit `chrome://extensions/` and enable Developer mode
 2. Click `Load unpacked` and select the `extensions` folder
 3. Load the PlayCanvas Editor.
 The extension should be loaded.
+4. Click the Extensions icon to the right of the address bar.
+Select PlayCanvas Editor MCP.
+Click `Connect` in the popup.

 ### Run MCP Server